SwarmOrange/swarm-video-migrator/README.md

 ## TL;DR:

-Set env, and config file, install docker (+compose), send an order to `/api/post/order`.
+Set env & config file, install docker (+compose), send an order to `/api/post/order`.
 Producer takes the order, registers it in the SQLite DB, and pushes a work order to the Redis queue.
-Workers pull from the Redis queue through the producer, and do work on the order (downloading, transcoding, uploading).
+Consumers pull from the Redis queue through the producer, and does work on the order (downloading, transcoding, uploading).

 ## Credit